 The preparation of this dish depends on the availability of local produce.
 Find all kinds of vegetables you can get your hands on and saute them.
 With a bowl of rice, you place them on top alongside Kimchi, Gochujang, or Doenjang (a fermented soybean paste).

-However, complete Bibimbap should also have an egg and a slice of meat as garnishes.
-They can be cooked or, for more freshness, raw.
-The history of Bibimbap spans over hundreds of years, first appearing as an ancestor offering as well as a convenient dish for peasants.
+The history of Bibimbap spans hundreds of years, first appearing as an ancestor offering as well as a convenient dish for peasants.

-3. Dububap – Fried Tofu Stuffed With Rice
+2. Dububap – Fried Tofu Stuffed With Rice

 This is the essence of North Korean cuisine in a nutshell.
 Also known as Tububap, it is popular with many local families as well as international travelers to the “Hermit Kingdom”.
 The name translates as “tofu rice”, which perfectly captures the essence of this dish.

-Locals prepare this wonderful Korean breakfast recipe by wrapping or stuffing slices of fried tofu with rice.
+Locals prepare this wonderful Korean breakfast dish by wrapping or stuffing slices of fried tofu with rice.
 Some accompanying spicy sauce will bring out the crispy, fatty quality of the tofu.
 Dububap also goes well with salads or boiled vegetables.

-6. Pyongyang Onban – Pyongyang Rice Dish
+3. Pyongyang Onban – Pyongyang Rice Dish

 This is a simple yet yummy dish from Pyongyang, the capital of North Korea.
 Rumor has it that the dish owes its creation to a housewife.
 While hurriedly preparing food for her husband in prison, she whipped it up from leftovers and accidentally invented a heavenly delight.